GDavidG/precedent/README.md

 ### Precedent Protocol/PrecedentCoin
 <br>

 PrecedentCoins are the incentivization mechanism underlying the Precedent Protocol.
-The Precedent Protocol is a way for Arbitrators to be rewarded for publishing their decisions and contributing to the development of common law.
-PrecedentCoin attepts to solve the public goods problem of precedents in common law legal systems...
+The Precedent Protocol is a way for Arbitrators to be predictably rewarded for publishing their decisions and contributing to the development of common law.
+PrecedentCoin attepts to overcome the "public goods" problem of publicly available precedents in common law legal systems...

-Generally, an individual can take on one of four roles at a time while using the Precedent Protocol.
+Generally, a user can take on one of four roles at a time while using the Precedent Protocol.
 These roles are:

 POSSESSOR - An individual who possesses PrecedentCoin without having posted a bond.